Author's Note: This stemmed from another random conversation. Thanks, Kerttu!

 Cloud and Sephiroth exchanged a glance.
 "Why?" he asked.
 "He sent her back to the Lifestream to be with Zack."

-Tifa's mouth opened and shut a few times.
+Tifa's mouth flapped open and closed a few times.
 "Wh-what about Meteor?" she stammered.
 "He was going to destroy the Planet!"

-Raising his arms, the blond motioned to the ruins around them.
+Raising his arms, Cloud motioned to the ruins around them.
 "He was going to destroy Midgar," he corrected.
 "As in the evil organization threatening this Planet's existence?
 Holy was only cast so it wouldn't smash a huge hole in the ground."

 "Kind of like... a pillow for Meteor to land on," Sephiroth supplied thoughtfully.